Ayushkale77/Ayushkale/README.md

 # Ayushkale
-This is aMy first Machine Learning Project
+This is My first Machine Learning Project